aidtechnology/at-charts/hlf-ord/README.md

 If you used the former type of chart, you will need to obtain the relevant credentials and cryptographic material from the running pod, and save it externally to a set of secrets, whose names you will need to feed into the chart, under the `secrets.ord` section.

+An example upgrade procedure is described in `UPGRADE_1-1-x.md`

 ## Feedback and feature requests

 This is a work in progress and we are happy to accept feature requests.
 We are even happier to accept pull requests implementing improvements :-)